Julie Chu

-Julie Wu Chu (born March 13, 1982) is an American-Canadian retired Olympic ice hockey player who played the position of forward on the United States women's ice hockey team and the position of defense with Les Canadiennes of the Canadian Women's Hockey League (CWHL).
+Julie Wu Chu (born March 13, 1982) is an American-Canadian former Olympic ice hockey player who played forward on the United States women's ice hockey team and defense with Les Canadiennes of the Canadian Women's Hockey League (CWHL).
 She won the Patty Kazmaier Award in 2007 for best female collegiate hockey player while at Harvard University.
-She finished her collegiate career as the all-time assists leader and points scorer in NCAA history with 284 points until the record was snapped in 2011.
-She is tied as the second-most decorated U.S. female in Olympic Winter Games history.
+She finished her collegiate career as the all-time assists leader and points scorer in NCAA history with 284 points, until the record was broken in 2011.
+She is tied as the second-most decorated US woman in Olympic Winter Games history.
 She was selected by fellow Team USA members to be the flag bearer at the Closing Ceremony of the 2014 Winter Olympics in Sochi.

 Chu has served as head coach of the Concordia Stingers women's ice hockey program in the Réseau du sport étudiant du Québec (RSEQ) conference of U Sports since 2016.
-She was previously an assistant coach for the University of Minnesota Duluth and helped the Minnesota–Duluth Bulldogs women's ice hockey team win their fourth NCAA Division I national championship in 2008 and served as an assistant coach with the Union Dutchwomen of Union College in 2010–2013.
+She was previously an assistant coach for the University of Minnesota Duluth and helped the Minnesota Duluth Bulldogs women's ice hockey team win their fourth NCAA Division I national championship in 2008 and served as an assistant coach with the Union Dutchwomen of Union College in 2010–2013.

 Early life

-Julie Wu Chu was born in Fairfield, Connecticut in 1982.
-Her father Wah was born in Guangzhou, Guangdong, China.
+Julie Wu Chu was born in Fairfield, Connecticut, on March 13, 1982.
+Her father Wah was born in Guangzhou, China.
 Wah and his mother moved to Hong Kong when he was one year old.
 In 1967, when Wah was 16, they emigrated to New York City.
 Shortly after arriving, he met his future wife, Miriam, at a youth group meeting at a neighborhood church.
-Chu has a sister, Christina, and a brother, Richard.
 Miriam's father is Chinese and her mother is Puerto Rican.
+Chu has two siblings.

-Chu grew up with her family in Fairfield, Connecticut.
-As a child, Chu participated in soccer and figure skating before transitioning into youth hockey.
-She attended Choate Rosemary Hall but graduated from Northwood School (Lake Placid, New York) in 2001.
+Chu grew up with her family in Fairfield.
+As a child, she participated in soccer and figure skating before transitioning into youth hockey.
+She attended Choate Rosemary Hall but graduated from Northwood School in 2001.
 She deferred her acceptance into Harvard University until after the 2002 Winter Olympics.
 She graduated in 2007 with a concentration in psychology.